rolandfung/file-browser/README.md

 ## Use of AI

 Copilot Agent mode was used heavily to draft stories, test cases, sample data, UX design, and technical requirements.
 It was also used to help install and configure tooling like Playwright and @testing-library/react, as these can be time consuming to set up from scratch, and I wanted to spend more of my time on the actual implementation.

+## Other notes

+See task_planning.md for more details about features and technical decision making.

 **=========== ORIGINAL README FROM STARTER REPO BELOW THIS LINE ===========**